ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 ### Blazor integration

-A Blazor wrapper will not be created for these components.
+A Blazor wrapper is initially out of scope for these components.

 ### Visual Appearance